Who we are

 AS PUMA ENERGY’S OPERATIONS GROW, THE FOUNDATION’S WORK EXPANDS.
 WE CURRENTLY SUPPORT 17 PROJECTS IN SOME OF THE WORLD’S MOST CHALLENGING REGIONS…AND ARE KEEN TO DO MORE.

 Established in July 2013, the Puma Energy Foundation currently manages a portfolio of 17 programmes running in Africa, Asia, Australia, in the Americas and in Oceania.
 The Foundation also donates to disaster relief appeals in these regions, and operates a ‘matching funds’ scheme whereby any funds raised by Puma Energy employees are matched, dollar for dollar, in favour of their chosen cause.

 Our choice of partner organisations is determined by the Foundation Board and informed by Puma Energy’s own knowledge of pressing issues on the ground.
 We also consult with experts in development and philanthropy to ensure that we are donating effectively and impactfully.

 Are you a Puma Energy employee and want to see which organisations are being supported close to your offices?
 Would you like to help out in the community but don’t know where or how to start?
 Do not hesitate to contact us for more information on how to get involved in local activities or to submit a project which you would like us to back.

 Meet the team

-Operating out of Geneva, Switzerland, the Puma Energy Foundation is made up of four permanent staff and is guided by the board.
+Operating out of Geneva, Switzerland, the Puma Energy Foundation is made up of five permanent staff and is guided by the board.
 Regular field visits to our projects and ongoing strategic discussions keeps everyone updated and ensures actions.